Frequently Asked Questions (FAQs)

 What scan settings should be used?

 The VirtuOst test is quite robust so most typical current clinical settings will work.
 Preferred settings include 120 kVp, standard or equivalent kernel, ≤3 mm slice interval.
+For more information, see Scans Suitable for VirtuOst.

 Can the VirtuOst test be used to monitor treatments?